 PUBLIC OFFERING PRICE (POP) – A mutual fund share’s purchase price, including sales charges.

-REGISTERED INVESTMENT ADVISOR (RIA) – A financial investment advisor that has been through certain training, and that agrees to abide by certain rules, including ensuring that recommendations, and trades made on your behalf are in your best interest.
+REGISTERED INVESTMENT ADVISOR (RIA) – A firm or individual that is registered with the SEC or state securities authority that has been through certain training, and that agrees to abide by certain rules, including ensuring that recommendations, and trades made on your behalf are in your best interest.

 REQUIRED MINIMUM DISTRIBUTION (RMD) – Amount of money the federal government requires you to withdraw each year from retirement accounts after you reach age 70½.